vivekchandrabs/net-worth/README.md

-# Net worth
+# Rev-Exp

-Networth is a cash flow management system which helps to keep a track of daily expenses and gives a graphical report of the expenses according to each month and also year.
+Rev-Exp is a cash flow management system which helps to keep a track of daily expenses and gives a graphical report of the expenses according to each month and also year.

 The project is constructed into two Django Apps